TurboStarter vs

 The practical outcome is fewer rewrites.
 Many teams start web-first and later need mobile clients, extension workflows, or shared infrastructure across multiple surfaces.
 TurboStarter is designed for that path from day one.

-If you’re choosing between them, decide based on roadmap: web-only with strong built-in E2E testing is a sweet spot for Makerkit.
-Web now plus mobile/extension later is where TurboStarter is usually the better value.
+If you’re choosing between them, decide based on roadmap: web-only with Makerkit’s plugin ecosystem and Figma UI kit is a sweet spot for Makerkit.
+Web now plus mobile/extension later - with Vitest, unit and E2E tests already in Core - is where TurboStarter is usually the better value.

 Makerkit can feel heavy for MVPs